pfekin/summation-based-transformers/README.md

 This repository implements **direct summation**, a linear-time alternative to self-attention that achieves competitive performance while dramatically reducing computational complexity from O(n²) to O(n).

-Instead of computing pairwise token interactions, direct summation aggregates embeddings that have been modulated by learnable positional encodings and projected through a linear transformation.
+Instead of computing pairwise token interactions, direct summation aggregates embeddings that have been modulated by learnable positional encodings and projected through ReLU transformations.
 This constraint-driven approach forces representations to self-organize without explicit attention mechanisms.

 ## Key Features